 Menemen is best if you can use peppers from the Turkish region, such as Aleppo peppers or Urfa Bibers, but you can sub them for any local peppers grown or sold in your area.

-That’s it, my friends!
-Let me know what you think about Menemen!
-I hope you enjoy it.
+That's it, my friends!
+Let me know what you think about my Turkish Menemen recipe!
+I hope you enjoy it as much as we do.

-- 1 small onion diced (white or yellow, optional)
+- 1 small onion optional - diced (white or yellow)

 - 1 cup chopped peppers See comments above - use Aleppo or Urfa Biber if you can find them, or use red bell peppers for a common variety